-Construction of nearly 2.5 megawatts of ground-mounted solar arrays is nearing completion in Rock Creek Regional Park and South Germantown Recreational Park.
-When completed, the combined arrays will produce about 3,500,000 kWh of solar electricity annually – offsetting 2,877 tons of greenhouse gases yearly.
+2.5 megawatts of ground-mounted solar arrays were installed at Rock Creek Regional Park and South Germantown Recreational Park.
+The combined arrays will produce about 3,500,000 kWh of solar electricity annually – offsetting 2,877 tons of greenhouse gases yearly.
 This offset is equivalent to the carbon sequestered by over 3,000 acres of U.S. forest or the amount of CO2 generated in the production of the grid-supplied electricity used by nearly 400 average American homes in a typical year.

 These projects, completed through a long-term power purchase agreement with Standard Solar, allows Montgomery Parks to benefit from clean renewable solar energy with no upfront costs.
 These projects will lower utility bills and reduce greenhouse gas emissions, while also contributing to smart, clean, and resilient energy region-wide.

 Curious to see how our solar fields are doing?
-Once fully up and operational visit http://kiosk.datareadings.com/JeHW9gOP to watch real-time energy production at these sites.
-In the meantime, you can visit the site to see pictures of the construction process and learn more about how solar fields work!
+Visit kiosk data readings overview to watch real-time energy production at these sites.
+The site also includes pictures of the construction process and learn more about how solar fields work!

 Montgomery Parks works to keep county parkland safe and more energy-efficient through the installation of light emitting diode (LED) technology in parking lot and exterior areas.
 While LED technology does cost more up-front over traditional lighting, the cost savings in maintenance and energy consumption over their lifetime cannot be understated.
 LED lights produce high-quality illumination and, on average, consume anywhere from 30-60% less energy over traditional lighting for similar applications.